 “Producing the concert was difficult, but it focused my mind and helped me set aside the grief, day after day,” Andrea says.
 “When I heard the singers first rehearse with their accompanist, Richard’s memory shone out like a bright and beautiful star.”

 Memorial services have become more prevalent as cremation has outpaced traditional burials in the U.S., a trend fueled by boomers’ growing concern about the cost and environmental impact of burials coupled with a fall in religious affiliations.
-According to the National Funeral Directors Association, the 2019 cremation rate in the U.S. is projected to outpace the burial rate for the fourth year in a row.
-By 2040, the cremation rate is projected to reach 78.7 percent.
+In 2015, the U.S. cremation rate outpaced the burial rate for the first time and now stands at 57.5 percent of deaths, according to the National Funeral Directors Association.
+By 2040, the cremation rate is projected to exceed 78 percent.

 What steps do you need to take to plan a celebration of life?
 Here are some suggestions: